andy32260/rayleigh-nails-spa/README.md

 ## Notes

-This project was built with AI-assisted tooling (Cursor) as part of the development process, noted here transparently rather than presented as fully manual work.
+This project was built with AI-assisted tooling (Cursor) as part of the development process.